PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 forms remain fixed.
 The incomplete very-late result is observation-only and has no reconciliation consumer.

+The immediately following rank-four channelwise broadcast-constant repair returns one complete rewrite counter.
+Each count corresponds to a constant data/shape update or a shared-constant clone plus indexed input rewire, and the owner has no cleanup-only mutation.
+Four lowerer occurrences exist: indexed binary convergence consumes one result, the very-late direct call is raw, and the fallback and final calls retain their results for existing positive guards.

+Strict characterization selects only the very-late direct call for a future `_very_late_broadcast_repair_stats` assignment.
+It fixes the guarded layout- Transpose predecessor, immediate static-shape reconciliation successor, the other three occurrence forms, and the one-key schema without changing any existing guard.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production occurrence whose result is retained as `_terminal_softmax_transpose_stats`